MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 # How to use Microsoft Entra scenario health alerts

 Microsoft Entra Health (preview) provides the ability to monitor the health of your Microsoft Entra tenant through a set of health metrics that are fed into our anomaly detection service.
-Machine learning is used understand the patterns for your tenant so when the anomaly detection service identifies a significant change to that pattern it triggers an alert.
+Machine learning is used to understand the patterns for your tenant so when the anomaly detection service identifies a significant change to that pattern it triggers an alert.
 You can now receive alerts when a potential issue or failure condition is detected within the health scenarios.

 This article provides guidance on how to:

 - Access Microsoft Entra Health in the Microsoft Entra admin center.
 - Configure email notifications for alerts.
-- Gather data to investigate an alert.
+- Investigate an alert.

 , view alerts, and investigate the alerts and signals.
 For more information on Microsoft Entra Health, see [What is Microsoft Entra Health](concept-microsoft-entra-health.md).